-We have previously audited the District's 2015 financial statements, and we expressed an unmodified opinion on those audited financial statements in our report dated January 26, 2016.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2015, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the District's 2016 financial statements, and we expressed an unmodified opinion in our report dated December 30, 2016.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2016, is consistent, in all material respects, with the audited financial statements from which it has been derived.